agahfurkan/simple-port-inspector/README.md

 # port-inspector

-A lazygit-style terminal UI for inspecting which processes are using network ports on macOS.
+Terminal UI for inspecting which processes are using network ports on macOS.

 ![screenshot](screenshot.png)